FlorianKrull/CompilerConstructionSS2019/specification.md

 # mC Compiler Specification

 This document describes the mC compiler as well as the mC language itself along with some requirements.
-Like a regular compiler, the mC compiler is divided into 3 main parts: front-end, back-end, and a core in-between.
+Like a regular compiler the mC compiler is divided into 3 main parts: front-end, back-end, and a core in-between.

 The front-end's task is to validate a given input using syntactic and semantic checks.
-The syntactic checking is done by the *parser* which, on success, generates an abstract syntax tree (AST).
+The syntactic checking is done by the *parser*, which, on success, generates an abstract syntax tree (AST).
-This tree data structure is mainly used for semantic checking, although one can also apply transformations to it.
+This tree data structure is mainly used for semantic checking, although transformations can also be applied to it.
 Moving on, the AST is translated to the compiler's intermediate representation (IR) and passed to the core.
 Invalid inputs cause errors to be reported.